 Safety Around Dogs

-In the UK around 20% of households have a dog.
-They are great to have around, helping child development, being a friend and are a member of the family.
+In the UK around 26% of people have a dog and they can be great to have around, helping child to develop, being a friend and becoming a member of the family.

 - Always supervise your child around dogs.

-- Teach your child how to behave around dogs to decrease their risk of being bitten
+- Teach your child how to behave around dogs to reduce their risk of being bitten.

 - Ask the owner for permission before petting a dog.
 Move slowly around dogs so as not to startle them.

 - Do not tease dogs – this makes them frustrated or angry.